Home

 John was a laborer for the Pennsylvania Railroad, working in connection with shipments to and from the W.J.
 Rainey coke operations in the region.
 He was a member of the Brotherhood of Railway Trainmen No. 461, an early union-type organization.

-In 1918, the Strauchs lived in McKeesport, near Pittsburgh.
-Later, in the 1920s, the family resided at Clarksville, Greene County, PA.
+Later, in the 1920s, the family resided in their Braddock Avenue home while John worked away at Clarksville, Greene County, PA.

 Tragedy struck suddenly on June 6, 1926, when John was instantly killed in a railroad accident.
 He was just age 25.
+The Uniontown Morning Herald of June 7, 1926 reported that John fell:

-... fell between two railroad cars while working on the Monongahela Division of the Pennsylvania Railroad at Clarksville....
+... between two railroad cars while working on the Monongahela Division of the Pennsylvania Railroad at Clarksville....
 [He] had worked for the railroad for a number of years, at one time working out of the Rainey yards here, and was employed in the Brownsville section at the time of his death.
 The crew was shifting cars when the accident occurred.

 John was buried in the Strauch family plot at Dickerson Run Cemetery, near Vanderbilt, Fayette County.